Cancer Council Western Australia has recently launched a new campaign highlighting the 16 cancers that are directly related to smoking.

 Smoking is a worrying issue for many parents.
 Of course, few of us want our children to take up smoking and want to prepare our kids to make considered decisions when faced with choices around smoking in later life.

-The greatest uptake in smoking starts in early adolescence, it is therefore important to have the conversation with your kids as early as possible around the harmful effects of smoking, but also opening up the opportunity for your kids to ask you questions or share their worries with you.
+The greatest uptake in smoking starts in early adolescence.
+Considering this, it is important to have the conversation with your kids as early as possible around the harmful effects of smoking, but also opening up the opportunity for your kids to ask you questions or share their worries with you.

 If you are worried your child or teenager is smoking, it is important not to overreact.
 Take the time to ask your child about it first and share your concerns with them again and allow them to share their own opinion.